Welcome to Year 4

 Computing - E-safety, programming, multimedia, handling data and technology in our lives.

-P.E. and Games - Dance and basketball
+P.E. and Games – Dance and invasion games

 P.S.H.E. - Personal, social and health education (PSHE) helps to give children the knowledge, skills and understanding they need to lead confident, healthy and independent lives.
 It aims to help them understand how they are developing personally and socially, tackling many of the moral, social and cultural issues that are part of growing up.